About us Audit Committee Terms Of Reference

 2.4 A quorum for the Committee is two Committee members.

-2.5 The members of the Committee and the Chairman of the Committee shall be appointed from time to time by a resolution of the Board, on the recommendation of the Nomination and Governance Committee, from amongst the non-executive directors, and may be removed by the Board at its discretion.
+2.5 The members of the Committee and the Chairperson of the Committee shall be appointed from time to time by a resolution of the Board, on the recommendation of the Nomination and Governance Committee and may be removed by the Board at its discretion.

 2.6 The Company Secretary or his or her nominee shall be the secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to all issues.

-4.4 The Chairman of the Committee will be available to meet with any employee to discuss any matters of concern in relation to financial reporting matters, internal control concerns or compliance with legal and regulatory obligations, in the widest sense, should this be considered necessary by those individuals.
+3.4 The Chairperson of the Committee will be available to meet with any employee to discuss any matters of concern in relation to financial reporting matters, internal control concerns or compliance with legal and regulatory obligations, in the widest sense, should this be considered necessary by those individuals.

-5.1 Meetings of the Committee shall be summoned by the Chairman or the secretary of the Committee at the request of the Chairperson.
+4.1 Meetings of the Committee shall be summoned by the Chairperson or the secretary of the Committee at the request of the Chairperson (or at the request of a member of the Committee or the auditors).

 - the significant issues that it had considered in relation to the financial statements and how these were addressed;